 C. Conformity of program to requirements:

 Does the Program describe the conformity of the program to legal, occupational, or educational requirements?

-Does it describe how the program conforms to career and technical education / vocational/technical articulation agreements, State Board regulations, licensing requirements, or professional certification requirements?
+Does it describe how the program conforms to articulation agreements, State Board regulations, licensing requirements, or professional certification requirements?

 D. Results of program assessment: